AmandaRiu/git-config/README.md

 - [Documentation for `git-config`](https://git-scm.com/docs/git-config)
 - [Documentation for `gitignore`](https://git-scm.com/docs/gitignore)
 - [Documentation for `gitattributes`](https://git-scm.com/docs/gitattributes)
-- The `subup` alias and use of the OS X credential helper were derived from [@schwa](https://github.com/schwa/git-config).
-Thank you.
+- The `subup` alias and use of the OS X credential helper were influenced by [Jonathan Wight](https://github.com/schwa).